nashville-software-school/front-end-milestones/1-the-static-web/learning-materials/JS_STRING_MANIPULATION.md

 ```

 ### Determine which character is at a position in a string
-Yo use the `charAt()` method that is automatically added to any variable that holds a string value.
+You use the `charAt()` method that is automatically added to any variable that holds a string value.

 ```js
 var phrase = "How now brown cow?";